geode-sdk/json/README.md

 # Usage

 ## Loading from a file
-For the sake of simplicty, the library can only parse from a string, so you will have to load the whole file in memory yourself.
+For the sake of simplicity, the library can only parse from a string, so you will have to load the whole file in memory yourself.

 ```cpp
 std::string file_contents = ...